%20(1).jpg)

-In this article we explain what a payment reversal is and how long they take to take action.
-We also describe the three main types of payment reversal and the steps a merchant can take to minimize them.
+In this article we describe the three main types of payment reversal and the steps a merchant can take to minimize them.

 The term payment reversal applies to any transaction when payment funds are returned to a cardholder’s bank.
 A payment reversal can be initiated by the cardholder, merchant, issuing bank, acquiring bank, or card network.

-There are lots of reasons why a payment reversal may take place.
-These include:
+There are lots of reasons why a payment reversal may take place, such as:

-All payment reversals are a concern for the merchant, for different reasons.
 A payment reversal may point to operational failings, substandard products, or an inadequate approach to fraud prevention.
 The consequences of a high payment reversal rate go beyond the money being paid back out.
-Depending on the cause, payment reversals can harm a merchant’s brand loyalty or attract stricter anti-fraud controls from banks and card issuers.
+Depending on the cause, payment reversals can harm customer trust or attract stricter anti-fraud controls from banks and card issuers.
 As such, understanding more about payment reversals is key to building a more profitable business.

-Authorisation reversals take place before a payment has been completed.
+Authorization reversals take place before a payment has been completed.
 This is possible because card payments can take days or even weeks for the funds to be transferred from the customer’s bank to the merchant's bank.
-Authorisation is a way for the customer’s bank to approve that the payment can take place, and ringfence those funds in the customer’s account ready to be paid out.
-That provides a window of opportunity to withdraw the authorisation before the money has left the customer’s account.
+Authorization means the customer’s bank validates that the payment can take place, and the transaction amount is ringfenced.
+It provides a window of opportunity to withdraw the authorization before the funds have left the customer’s account.

 The trigger is often someone spotting an issue as the transaction is being processed.
 It could be that the merchant notices they have keyed in the wrong amount, or the customer wants to pay with a different card.
 Depending on the payment software, there will usually be a mechanism to stop the transaction, such as a cancel button.
 In technical terms, an electronic communication is sent to the issuing bank through the merchant’s payment processing system, instructing them to reverse a transaction that was just authorized.

-Other times, a merchant requests that a customer payment is pre-authorised prior to them consuming the product or service.
+Other times, a merchant requests that a customer payment is pre-authorized prior to them consuming the product or service.
 This is sometimes referred to as a security payment, and is common with the hotel and car rental businesses.
-If the customer does not spend the authorized amount, the merchant will then need to reverse this authorisation, either fully or partially.
+If the customer does not spend the authorized amount, the merchant will then need to reverse this authorization, either fully or partially.

-The longer the authorisation takes, the more complicated the reversal becomes as the payment passes through various stages, from issuing bank to card network and acquiring bank.
-In an efficient authorisation reversal, the funds should never leave the customer’s bank, and the merchant can avoid interchange fees that are usually levied at the point of settlement.
+The longer the authorization takes, the more complicated the reversal becomes as the payment passes through various stages, from issuing bank to card network and acquiring bank.
+In an efficient authorization reversal, the funds should never leave the customer’s bank, and the merchant can avoid interchange fees that are usually levied at the point of settlement.

-As such, authorisation reversal is the cheapest, fastest and most customer-centric way of cancelling a payment.
+As such, authorization reversal is the cheapest, fastest and most customer-centric way of cancelling a payment.

 It is for the merchant to decide when to initiate a refund, and for what reasons.
 That said, without a generous refund policy the customer may initiate a chargeback request.